Phirada-Nilbai/Tcp-protocol-flutter-app/README.md

 3. Run flutter pub get to install dependencies.
 4. set the Ip address and port number for server
 5. Connect your(client) device or launch an emulator.
-6. Run flutter run to launch the app.
+6. Run flutter run to launch the app for server device and client device.